Blog

 Controller Area Network (CAN Bus) Tutorial - Dominant And Recessive Bus Level

-Before going into the details of each bit in a CAN Bus frame, it is helpful to have a brief look ahead into the physical layer (For more details, refer to Chapter 9 - Physical Layer) to understand the nature of, for instance, the SOF (Start of Frame) bit, the RTR (Remote Transmission Request) bit and, in a later chapter, the bus arbitration.
+Before discussing each bit in a CAN Bus frame, it is helpful to briefly examine the physical layer (for more details, refer to Chapter 9—Physical Layer) to understand the nature of, for instance, the SOF (Start of Frame) bit, the RTR (Remote Transmission Request) bit, and, in a later chapter, the bus arbitration.

 As its name implies, the SOF bit signals the beginning of a message frame.
 The RTR bit separates the data from the remote frame.
-Understanding the dominant and recessive level on the CAN bus makes it easier to understand the differentiation between data and remote frames.
+Understanding the dominant and recessive level on the CAN bus makes it easier to differentiate between data and remote frames.

 The dominant level (TTL = 0V) always overrides a recessive level (TTL = 5V), which is essential, especially during bus arbitration.